 Meats!
 Meats meats meats.
 The “ham” burger is killer, as are any and all of the other red meat options.
 Go here to feel like the carnivore you are.

 Like Huxley, a bit of a trek, but well worth the effort.
-Crazy Hawaiian concoctions abound in a well-lit, fun setting.
-You'll have a good time if you make it out here after a heavy day of learning about new APIs.
+Delicious Hawaiian concoctions abound in a well-lit, fun setting.
+You’ll have a good time if you make it out here after a heavy day of learning about new APIs.
 The cocktails will go down...swiftly.
 See what we did there?
 Good one.